docksal/docksal/docs/content/tools/redis.md

 ## Accessing the Redis instance

-If you need command line access to the Redis instance you can run the following `fin exec --in=redis redis-cli`
+If you need command line access to the Redis instance you can run `fin docker-compose exec redis redis-cli`.
+That command will work across all Docker containers.
+If you know the Docker container has bash installed I.E. the `wodby/redis` image you can also run the the following `fin exec --in=redis redis-cli`.